This guide, on how to start Airbnb business is based on my personal experiences over the last five years.

 Things will not always be in your control, but as long as you can explain and it doesn’t happen too often – you will be fine.

 Bedrooms should have dark curtains, the bathroom should have tinted glass, and the guest should be able to get on with the confidentiality promised in the listing.

 The path leading to the property entrance should be clutter-free clean.
-Interiors should be immaculate and free of any odour, dust, damp or bugs.
+Interiors should be immaculate and free of odour, dust, damp or bugs.
 If a guest reports bugs in the property, Airbnb can shut it down almost immediately without any remorse.

 Make sure noise levels in the property stay within reasonable limits for guests to relax and have a good sleep.

-Majority of Airbnb’s are in the busiest part of a city, where noise is the most frequent complaint and is often overlooked by less experienced hosts.
+Most Airbnb’s are in the busiest part of a city, where noise is the most frequent complaint and is often overlooked by less experienced hosts.

 Noise can be from a loud neighbour, street noise, a restaurant or pub nearby, construction in the area or pets.